quentin452/mobsnorender/README.md

 add a way to remove entities collisions between entities

+add a way to skip flame effect in function of X Y Z and the player: example zombie when flamed by the sun

 fix tile entity renderer canceller doesn't work

 # Links to descriptions of my projects.